 Most breastfeeding nausea does resolve itself after the first six to eight weeks.
 If your baby is well past the newborn stage and you suddenly begin feeling sick to your stomach while nursing, it might be time to take a pregnancy test.
 While breastfeeding does often delay the return of fertility, Ogden explains that contrary to popular myth, it is not fool-proof and should not be relied upon as birth control.

-For a small percentage of women, simple explanations like oxytocin, hunger, or pregnancy are insufficient; in some cases, the culprit is actually psychological.
+For a small percentage of women, simple explanations like oxytocin, hunger, or pregnancy are insufficient.

 Another factor that Silverstein has observed in her work is that women who have been sexually abused can sometimes feel nausea when they breastfeed.
 A well-educated Lactation Consultant, therapist, or doctor can talk with the woman about what she is experiencing and decide together how to best support the mother in such a sensitive situation, so if you are struggling with breastfeeding (or know of someone who is), don't be shy to reach out for help.